Miguel Cabrera Player Props: Tigers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 24th in MLB with a collective 8.4 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 24th in the league.

-- The Diamondbacks' 4.35 team ERA ranks 19th across all MLB pitching staffs.
+- The Diamondbacks have the 19th-ranked team ERA across all league pitching staffs (4.29).

-- Diamondbacks pitchers combine to give up 74 total home runs at a rate of 1.2 per game (to rank 18th in the league).
+- Diamondbacks pitchers combine to rank 18th in baseball in home runs allowed (74 total, 1.2 per game).

-- Nelson makes the start for the Diamondbacks, his 13th of the season.
-He is 2-3 with a 5.40 ERA and 37 strikeouts in 61 2/3 innings pitched.
+- Gallen gets the start for the Diamondbacks, his 14th of the season.
+He is 7-2 with a 2.75 ERA and 88 strikeouts in 78 2/3 innings pitched.

-- His most recent time out was on Sunday against the Atlanta Braves, when the righty threw 4 2/3 innings, surrendering three earned runs while giving up six hits.
+- His last appearance was on Sunday against the Atlanta Braves, when the righty tossed six innings, surrendering two earned runs while allowing nine hits.

-- The 25-year-old has amassed an ERA of 5.40, with 5.4 strikeouts per nine innings, in 12 games this season.
-Opponents are batting .294 against him.

 © 2023 Data Skrive.
 All rights reserved.